nilguncelik/nilguncelik.github.io/_posts/css/2014-04-01-css-architecture.md

 ### IDs vs Classes

++ Even though IDs are more efficient than classes, the difference is extremely small, so opt for classes when you can. vid
 + IDs as best to use as JS hooks or as fragment identifiers (for url hash and href attribute) in a page.
 + They are vey heavy in specificity and and cannot be reused.
 + Classes are more flexible for reuse.